-You must submit a reading journal (on Canvas) for each class day (Note: one per class day, not class session, so just one for double sessions).
-You should jot down about two paragraphs that reflect on the readings.
-You are free to write what you want, as long as it deals with the day's assignment.
-This is not formal writing, so you don't need to have a thesis or avoid first person or anything like that.
+Other than that, you are free to write what you want, as long as it deals with the day's assignment.
+This isn't formal writing, so you don't need to have a thesis or avoid first person or anything like that.
 Write in your own style about what you thought was interesting about the reading/viewing: what stood out to you, what you had questions about, random thoughts you had, whatever.
 The only stipulation is that it should be a thoughtful reflection on the day's assignment, not just a reaction.
 In other words, it's fine to write about your reaction to the text (you liked or disliked it, it made you happy or sad), but don't stop there: think about why you reacted that way.
 What feature of the text made you feel that way, and why?
-Write about how you are processing the reading.
-Due before class each day.
-This is graded on completion: as long as you submit a reasonably thoughtful reflection of the required length, you get 100%.
+This will serve as a launching point for the class discussion.